User Reference

 The format of the returned string is the numerator followed by

-followed by the normiso.
-The numerator and normiso string be parsed by asisotope
+a / followed by the normiso.
+The numerator and normiso string be parsed by asisotope together with

 Parameters: